| Y |

 Michael Cacoyannis' Best Picture-nominated inspirational drama:

-Quinn's brilliant Oscar-nominated hammy trademark role as boisterous,
+- the hammy trademark role of boisterous,

 lusty, lively, flamboyant itinerant Greek laborer and bon vivant Alexis